saikiranisa/cricket-scorecard/README.md

 ## What is this?

-A gully cricket score board used to maintain the score of the team and individual players with runs, balls & strike rate including bowler's total over, maiden, runs given, economy, etc. This project was build using React JS and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+cricket scorecard webapp is used to maintain the score of the team and individual players with runs, balls & strike rate including bowler's total over, maiden, runs given, economy, etc.

-## Recommendation

-This application is best viewed in Mobile/Phone browser.

 ## Problem